oddbird/css-sandbox/src/scope/explainer.md

 @scope (.scope-a, .scope-b) { /* ... */ }
 ```

+While selector lists are clearly required
+for establishing lower-boundary,
+it's not clear to me if there are use-cases
+for the upper-boundary/scope-root.

 ### Can scoped selectors reference external context?

-My initial instinct is that --
+My initial instinct was that --
 while the target of a selector must be in-scope to match --
 scoped selectors should be _otherwise unaware_ of the scope.
 That would allow scoped selectors